IamEssel/IamEssel/README.md

 - 💞️ I’m looking to collaborate on creating an improved AI
 - 📫 How to reach me nessel723@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I want to be a history maker
+- ⚡ Fun fact: I like walking

 <!---
 IamEssel/IamEssel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.